houseabsolute/ubi/README.md

 If you run this as a non-root user, it will install `ubi` into `$HOME/bin`.
 If run as root it installs it into `/usr/local/bin`.

-If the `GITHUB_AUTH` env var is set, then the bootstrap script will pass `--user $GITHUB_AUTH` when it hits the GitHub API.
+If the `GITHUB_TOKEN` env var is set, then the bootstrap script will use this when it hits the GitHub API.
 This is only necessary if you are hitting the GitHub anonymous API usage limits.
 This is unlikely to happen unless you're running the bootstrap script repeatedly for testing.

 ### Windows